HACKERPRO908/lost_souls.js/README.md

-this is a mod for the faing sand simulator sandboxels do not copy or distribute!
+this is a mod for the falling sand simulator sandboxels do not copy or distribute!